 In the Azure AD Admin Center (under Devices), verify whether the device is still registered or showing as “Unknown.”
 Sometimes replication or sync delays can cause temporary confusion about the device’s state.

-is a powerful yet often overlooked tool for managing Azure AD device registration.
-Whether you’re simply trying to confirm a device’s join state with /status
+dsregcmd.exe is a powerful yet often overlooked tool for managing Azure AD device registration.
+Whether you’re simply trying to confirm a device’s join state with /status, or force a device to leave Azure AD using /leave, it’s essential to know how each command works.
+And if you need deeper insight—especially while resolving errors—don’t forget the /debug switch.

 Key Takeaways:

-to manage Azure AD device memberships. - Use
+- Use /joinor/leaveto manage Azure AD device memberships.

 By combining these commands effectively, you’ll be well-equipped to keep your Windows devices aligned with your Azure AD environment, troubleshoot issues, and maintain a secure, well-managed infrastructure.